HarvardMapCollection/tutorials-share/content/tutorials/Georeferencing/Allmaps/index.md

 Right now, AllMaps works best for larger-scale maps, or maps that show a smaller area, in more detail.
 If you need more robust transformations for small-scale maps, you might try one of our <a href="https://mapping.share.library.harvard.edu/tags/georeferencing/">other georeferencing guides</a>. <a href="http://www.geo.hunter.cuny.edu/~jochen/gtech361/lectures/lecture02/concepts/04%20Understanding%20map%20scale.html#:~:text=You%20will%20commonly%20see%20references,large%20area%20in%20less%20detail.">Learn the difference between small and large scale maps.</a>
 </div>

-## How to use the georeferenced map with the rest of your project
+## Add the layer to a QGIS project

 Once you have finished georeferencing your map in AllMaps, click the `Results` tab.
 AllMaps is now hosting your georeferenced map as a GIS web layer you can use in any project.
 All you will need is the layer link.
 You can find it on the `Results` page:
 ![Allmaps layer link](media/allmaps-tiles-link.png)

-## Add the layer to a QGIS project

 1. Open QGIS.
 If you need to download the free desktop software, learn how to do so [here](https://harvardmapcollection.github.io/tutorials/qgis/download/).